Lumberj3ck/Cinema/README.md

 ## Usage
 Key Features and Achievements:

-Film Information: I designed the website to showcase comprehensive information about films.
+**Film Information**: I designed the website to showcase comprehensive information about films.
 Visitors can easily find details about movie plots, cast, and crew.

-Showtimes: To enhance user convenience, I integrated a showtimes feature, allowing users to check movie schedules and book tickets online.
+**Showtimes**: To enhance user convenience, I integrated a showtimes feature, allowing users to check movie schedules and book tickets online.

-User Reviews: Movie enthusiasts can share their thoughts and experiences by posting reviews and ratings on the platform.
+**User Reviews**: Movie enthusiasts can share their thoughts and experiences by posting reviews and ratings on the platform.

-Events Calendar: I implemented an events calendar to keep users informed about special screenings, premieres, and film-related events.
+**Events Calendar**: I implemented an events calendar to keep users informed about special screenings, premieres, and film-related events.

-Attractive Design: The website boasts an attractive and intuitive design, making it visually appealing and user-friendly.
+**Attractive Design**: The website boasts an attractive and intuitive design, making it visually appealing and user-friendly.

-Security: Security was a top priority.
+**Security: Security** was a top priority.
 I ensured that user data and payment information are handled securely to provide a safe online booking experience.

-Responsive Design: The website is fully responsive, adapting seamlessly to various devices, including desktops, tablets, and smartphones.
+**Responsive Design**: The website is fully responsive, adapting seamlessly to various devices, including desktops, tablets, and smartphones.